Alexandre Delarboulas

-Alexandre Delarboulas (born 22 January 1997) is a professional footballer who plays as a centre-back for BGL Ligue club Rodange 91.
+Alexandre Thibault Delarboulas (born 22 January 1997) is a professional footballer who plays as a centre-back for RSC Habay-la-Neuve.
 Born in France, he is a youth international for the Ivory Coast.

 Club career

 Born in Paris, Delarboulas began his youth career with local clubs Creteil U19 and Bretigny U17.
 He began his professional career in 2016 after joining Boulogne-Billancourt.

 He signed with Club Olympique Avallonnais in July 2018.

 Ahead of the 2019–20 season, Delarboulas joined Is-Selongey Football.

 In July 2020, Delarboulas agreed to join French club RC Lons-le-Saunier.
 After a short spell at RC Lons-le-Saunier, he signed a one-year deal with FC Valdahon Vercel on 1 July 2021.

 In 2022, Delarboulas moved to Sweden to play with second division club Syrianska FC.

 After a one-season-and-a half at Syrianska FC, he signed on to play for Rodange 91 on 1 July 2023.